-P0341- Powertrain Control Module (PCM) monitors Camshaft Position Sensor (CMP) sensor signal for a unique valid pattern used to indicate piston position.
+P0341- Powertrain Control Module (PCM) monitors Camshaft Position Sensor (CMP) signal for a unique valid pattern used to indicate piston position.
 Checks for the absence of the CMP signal.
-(Crank Mode - 5 errors, Run Mode - 10 errors).
+(10 errors).

 P2614- Counter increments in Fuel Injector Control Module when the input Camshaft Position Signal (CMP) is absent or when engine is out of sync with respect to the Crankshaft Position Signal (CKP).
-(Crank Mode - 5 errors, Run Mode - 10 errors).
+(10 errors).